-"Toward the end of summer, several hours after we stopped work for the day, I discovered I had left my wallet at the man's house.
+"Several hours after we stopped work one day, I discovered I had left my wallet at the man's house.
 I jumped the fence between the yards and bounded up the steps to the porch and through the door still open from the day's work.
 The man was sitting on a mat on the otherwise bare living room floor naked, that is, stark naked, in the soft twilight of the setting sun, crosslegged, Buddha-style, in front of a burning candle or incense (Digambara).
 He seemed as if in a trance and made no conscious effort to recognize my presence.
 I quietly retrieved my wallet and left.

 "The next day, for the first time, I was reluctant to go to work.
 Arriving late, several hours passed with little conversation.
 I felt uncomfortable in the stunted quiet, like a kid who without anyone knowing it, had stumbled across his sister or mother in bed with his favorite uncle and didn't know how to handle the information.